Southern Coast, Peru: What to pack, what to wear, and when to go [2024]

 Travel pillow

-A plug adapter that supports outlet types A and C. Make sure to get the correct type.
-A lot of adapters currently sold are just plugs and require your devices to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one should be sufficient for most places.
+A plug adapter that supports outlet types A and C. It's important that you choose the right type.
+Most adapters that you can buy are simply plug changers and require your electronics to convert the voltage themselves.
+If yours can't do that they could burn up.
+This one should be appropriate for most countries.

 What to wear/what to pack: